AntonioRNeto216/ImageProcessing/README.md

 - Matplotlib: https://matplotlib.org/

 ## 📎 Motivation
-The project purpose was to practice my knowledge in Python and, in addition, get experience in OpenCV, Tkinter and Matplotlib.
+The project purpose was to improve my knowledge in Python and, in addition, get experience on OpenCV, Tkinter and Matplotlib.

 ## 📋 Features
 - User interface.